olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

 ## Send a Query with GraphQL Playground

+_*"**Description**: The GraphQL Playground is an IDE for interacting with a GraphQL API.
+GraphQL APIs have a single endpoint.
+Queries are used to request specific data from that endpoint.
+In this lesson, we will send a query to obtain the total number of pets registered at the Pet Library."*_

 Instructor: [00:00] To get started sending GraphQL queries, we'll go to `https://pet-library.moonhighway.com`.
 When we go to this route, a tool called GraphQL Playground will pop up in the browser.

-[00:12] GraphQL Playground is an in-browser IDE that lets you send queries to GraphQL endpoints.
-The endpoint for the pet library is here in the center of the screen.
-With GraphQL, there's only one endpoint, so I need to specify what data I want by writing a query.
+[00:12] **GraphQL Playground** is an in-browser IDE that lets you send queries to GraphQL endpoints.
+The endpoint for the pet library is here in the center of the screen. **With GraphQL, there's only one endpoint**, so I need to specify what data I want by writing a query.

-[00:27] I'll write the query on the left-hand side of the screen starting with the `query` keyword.
-I am going to ask for `totalPets`.
+[00:27] _I'll write the query on the left-hand side of the screen starting with the `query` keyword._ I am going to ask for `totalPets`.
 How many pets are at the pet library?

 ```graphql
 query {